Knraahul/emotion-evolution-project/README.md

 into one complete application suitable for literary analysis, storytelling research, educational tools, and narrative intelligence systems.

 Future enhancements such as multilingual support, speech emotion analysis, character-level tracking, and large language model integration can further expand the project into a scalable narrative AI platform.

 ---

-# Contributions

-## Raahul Narayana Reddy Kummitha

-- Designed and developed the complete system architecture and workflow
-- Built the unified preprocessing and normalization pipeline
-- Implemented OCR extraction and image preprocessing
-- Developed sentiment and emotion analysis pipelines
-- Integrated VADER and DistilRoBERTa models
-- Built story-shape matching using cosine similarity
-- Developed the Streamlit web application and interactive UI
-- Created Plotly-based visualization dashboards
-- Implemented CSV export and PDF report generation
-- Built chatbot integration and response pipeline
-- Conducted testing, debugging, optimization, and evaluation
-- Prepared documentation, presentation slides, and architecture design

----

-## Saanvi Joginipally

-- Assisted in project research and workflow validation
-- Supported feature testing and result verification
-- Contributed to presentation preparation and organization
-- Assisted in output analysis and application review

----